 Only time will tell us what will happen with this framework, so we advise giving it one or two more years before implementing it into a large project or before completely ignoring it.

-Of course, JavaSript frameworks with a mature toolkit and industry adoption are still more used than newcomers.
-However, as new developers get into the job market and new technologies make it somewhat easier for these developers to become job ready, we’ll see some interesting technologies grow in adoption.
+JavaScript frameworks with a mature toolkit and industry adoption are still more widely used than newcomers.
+However, as new developers get into the job market and new technologies make it somewhat easier for these developers to become job-ready, we’ll see some interesting technologies grow in adoption.

 For example, unlike Angular, newer frameworks are getting a lot of interest from both new and experienced developers, like Solid and Qwik.